LiquidAzir/Coupon-ML-Analysis/README.md

 ﻿# **Coupon-ML-Analysis**

-This analysis was performed to look at how various factors influence the usage of different types of coupons.
+The "Coupon ML Analysis" was performed to look at how various factors influence the usage of different types of coupons.
+This was done on the CSV dataset titled "Coupons".

 I started by loading and examining the dataset to understand its structure, columns, and the types of data available.